 Go to the Online Box Office>>

-At Middlebury, your ticket is more than just a slip of paper.
-It’s your pass to classical, jazz, and world music concerts, plays, dance performances, and more.
+At Middlebury, a ticket is your pass to classical, jazz, and world music concerts, plays, dance performances, and more.
 A ticket will get you into rock concerts, hockey games, and many other events.

 Whole Lot of Free

 There’s a whole lot of FREE around here.
 Half of the 300+ arts events every year at Middlebury are free and open to the public.
 Come see for yourself—it won’t cost you a penny.

 Learn more about free and low-cost ticket programs for Middlebury students.

 Directions, Parking, and Transportation

 - Free parking for the Mahaney Arts Center (Robison Hall, Seeler Studio Theatre, Dance Theatre, Museum of Art) is available curbside on Route 30 or in the Arts Center parking lot on Porter Field Road.
 For other venues, parking may be limited.
 See more information about visitor parking.

 Be sure to review our straightforward policies and guidelines for ticketing and event attendance.

 Let’s work together to keep everyone as safe and healthy as possible.